Rather Be

-"Rather Be" is a song by English electronic music group Clean Bandit, featuring vocals by Jess Glynne.
+"Rather Be" is a song by English electronic music group Clean Bandit, featuring vocals by English singer Jess Glynne.
 It was released on 17 January 2014 as the fourth single from the group's debut studio album, New Eyes (2014).
 It also appears on the deluxe version of Glynne's debut album, I Cry When I Laugh (2015).
 It was co-written by band members Jack Patterson and Grace Chatto, along with Jimmy Napes and Nicole Marshall, and produced by Patterson and Chatto.

 The song debuted at number one on the UK Singles Chart and was the third fastest-selling single of 2014, and the highest-selling January single since "Spaceman" by Babylon Zoo in 1996.
 The song spent four weeks at number one, selling over one million copies since release and becoming only the seventh single to go 3× platinum.
 "Rather Be" also reached number one in eleven additional countries including Austria, Finland, Germany, Norway and Sweden.
 It was the best selling single of 2014 in the Netherlands, was the tenth highest-selling single of the 2010s decade in the UK, and is certified platinum or higher in eleven countries.
 In the United States, the song peaked at number ten on the Billboard Hot 100.
 It was placed at number four on Billboards 10 Best Songs of 2014 list.

 "Rather Be" has also become an international hit in part due to the song's video becoming a viral hit on YouTube.
 Filmed in Tokyo and featuring Haruka Abe, it has over 800 million views.
 It won the Best Dance Recording category at the 2015 Grammy Awards in the United States.

 Background and composition

 "Rather Be" was written by Clean Bandit keyboardist Jack Patterson, Nicole Marshall and James Napier (frequent collaborator of Disclosure), and was produced by Clean Bandit cellist Grace Chatto and Patterson.

-"Rather Be" is recorded in the key of G-sharp minor (although is frequently notated in sheet music in the easier to play key of A minor due to the songs popularity), in common time and at a light tempo of 120 beats per minute.
+"Rather Be" is recorded in the key of G-sharp minor (although is frequently notated in sheet music in the easier to play key of A minor due to the song's popularity), in common time and at a light tempo of 120 beats per minute.
 The track's instrumentation includes a violin, chiptune-style synth blips, a slow bass, piano and vocals.
 According to Pandora.com, the song features a "vocal counterpoint", a subtle "buildup/breakdown", use of "modal harmonies", the use of "chordal patterning" and "staccato synths".